 Rutgers-Camden’s Department of Physics offers flexible degree program to its majors.
-In the bachelor of science degree program, students will be prepared for both graduate study and industrial employment.
+In the Bachelor of Science (B.S.) program, students will be prepared for both graduate study and industrial employment (requirements, sequence).

-Finally, we offer a bachelor of science degree in Biophysics that allows students to develop quantitative skills for investigating life sciences.
+Finally, Physics majors in the B.S. program may choose the Biophysics track that allows them to develop quantitative skills for investigating life sciences.

 In addition, we are home to the Engineering Transfer Program at Rutgers-Camden.